gmac/professional-javascript/part1_basics/intro_to_javascript.md

 "Hello World".slice(5) // "Hello"
 ```

-The methods available for a given data value is determined by its data type (in other words, Strings have a different set of built-in methods than Numbers).
+The methods available for a given data value is determined by its data type (in other words, strings have a different set of built-in methods than numbers).

 **Common String methods**: